spliffli/news-trading-analyzer/docs/index.md

 - 5 minutes
 - 10 minutes
 - 15 minutes
-  the program gets the ask & bid prices at those times, then calculates the pip movements relative to the price at the time of release.
+  the program gets the ask & bid prices at those times after each release, then calculates the pip movements relative to the price at the time of the release.

 4. For each release, check which trigger level it matches.